vmehmeri/onos/web/gui/src/main/webapp/app/README.txt

-# Main ONOS UI Web Application
+# Main Application

-../index.html is the main launch point for the application.
+index.html is the main launch point for the application.

 fw/ contains framework related code